-While touch interfaces and haptic technology are already established, they have mainly been experienced using gloves and through virtual reality (AR) interfaces.
-In contrast, FULU aims to provide an easy and accessible touch interface in the physical world that are more suitable for everyday experiences like using a smartphone or tablet.
+While touch interfaces and haptic technology are already established, they have mainly been experienced using gloves and through virtual reality (VR) interfaces.
+In contrast, FULU aims to provide an easy and accessible touch interface in the physical world that is more suitable for everyday experiences like using a smartphone or tablet.
 Users can connect to such devices' Bluetooth to send and receive touch remotely or add 3D depth to 2D objects.

 As consumers enter an era of fluid interaction with brands, immersive interfaces that use different human senses will become increasingly important for the businesses of tomorrow.

 FULU by Ryo Tada.
 Image by Deo Suveera

 Spot by NewDealDesign

 US – NewDealDesign has designed a device to encourage children to leave their phones at home and instead play outdoors.

 Spot is a conceptual hand-held device that helps children to discover the outdoors.
 When pointed at a small animal such as an insect, the device uses object recognition to identify the type of insect and communicate this to the child.
 When the child returns indoors, Spot turns the his or her discoveries into a digital story, projecting this onto a wall.